hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 or "A":

 .. thumbnail:: ../../../../img/graphql/manual/auth/composite-boolean-expression.png
-   :alt: Example or a rule with the _and operator
+   :alt: Example of a rule with the _and operator

 Using session variables
 ***********************